PoonamDeveloper/personService/README.md

 8. Docker

-----------------How to run using docker image:--------------- 1 : Setup docker environment.
+----------------How to run using docker image:---------------

+1 : Setup docker environment.
 Get docker and docker-compose.
 On ubuntu use command:
    $ sudo apt update -q
    $ sudo apt install -q -y --no-install-recommends docker.io docker-compose 2 : Pull the docker image from docker hub.
     docker pull poonamthedeveloper/personservice
-3 : Run the docker image
+3 : Run the application using the docker image
     docker run -p8082:8081 --name personService1 poonamthedeveloper/personservice

 4 : To run multiple instances of the same service ,